abel8260/abel8260/README.md

 | ----------------------- | ---------------------------------------- | ---------------------------- | --------------------------- |
 | x                       | nome na tabela                           | <img src="https://i.ibb.co/M2FLMmk/res1.png"  width="100px"> | abel vasconcelos b     |

----
----
----

-# :muscle: Motivation:

-- ` Its not about winning or lose.
-Its about be here.
-Right here and right now.`

 ***